Academic programs in biology prepare students for a range of careers in industry,

 In addition to offering a major, minor and master’s in biology, the Department of

-Biological Sciences participates in the molecular biology, biotechnology and bioinformatics (MB3) and environmental science and studies programs.
+Biological Sciences participates in the molecular biology, biochemistry and bioinformatics (MB3) and environmental science and studies programs.

 The department offers students: